Cookies on the Attwoods website

 Home |Resources |Your business |Essentials |Other essentials |Cash basis for the self-employed

-Cash basis for the self-employed
+Cash Basis for the self-employed

 The optional cash basis rules allow small unincorporated businesses to calculated their profits on a cash basis rather than the normal accruals basis.
 At Attwoods, we can provide advice on whether the cash basis is right for your business in the Evesham area.